5 Tips to Help You Avoid Distracted Driving

 • Looking at your cellphone

-• Changing the radio station or song playing in your vehicle
+• Changing the radio station or song, or turning up the volume

 • Adjusting your vehicle settings